peterdalle/mechanicalnews/README.md

 # Mechanical News

-Mechanical News is a Python web server application that crawls and saves news articles for research purpose.
+Mechanical News is a Python web server application that crawls and saves news articles for research purposes.

 - Automatically download and extract information from news articles
 - Save structured information into a searchable database